black-code23/my_first_project/README.md

 In this ml model, i have to predict house prices based on features like bedroom no.,house area etc to calculate price
 # Taxi fare seoul model
 In this ml model, i have  to predict taxi fare based on occupancy of vehicles available in a hour with the features like season,time between two occupancy
+# Disease Predictor model
+In this project,i have to predict disease based on symptoms so i have used a pre-trained model from hugging face and tuned it according to my project